Igalia/vkrunner/README.md

 an array of that type.
 If matrices or arrays are specified they are assumed to have a stride according to the std430 layout rules.

-> uniform ubo _binding_ _type_ _offset_ _values_…
+> (ubo|ssbo) _binding_ subdata _type_ _offset_ _values_…

-Sets a value within a uniform buffer.
+Sets a value within a uniform or storage buffer.
 The first time a value is set within a buffer it will be created with the minimum size needed to contain all of the values set on it via test commands.
 It will then be bound to the descriptor set at the given binding point.
-The rest of the arguments are the same as for the `uniform` command, except that it values are laid out according to the std140 rules.
+The rest of the arguments are the same as for the `uniform` command, except that it values are laid out according to the std140 rules for UBOs and std430 for SSBOs.
 Note that the buffer is just updated by writing into a memory mapped view of it which means that if you do an update, draw call, update and then another draw call both draws will use the values from the second update.
 This is because the draws are not flushed until the next probe command or the test completes.

-> ssbo _binding_ subdata _type_ _offset_ _values_…

-Sets a value within a storage buffer.
-The command is the same as `uniform ubo` except for the different buffer type.
-The values will be laid out according to the std430 rules.

-> ssbo _binding_ _size_
+> (ubo|ssbo) _binding_ _size_

-Sets the size of a storage buffer.
-This is optional if there are ssbo subdata commands because in that case it will just take the size of the largest offset.
+Sets the size of a uniform or storage buffer.
+This is optional if there are buffer subdata commands because in that case it will just take the size of the largest offset.

 > probe ssbo _type_ _binding_ _offset_ _comparison_ _values_…